squancy/zaccord/README.md

 If you want to use all features you should configure `src/js/includes/constants.js` according to your needs.<br>
 To install the dependencies run `npm install`.<br>
+Download Slic3r as an executable & its libraries and place it under `Slic3r`.<br>
 To start the project run `node app.js` and the site should be up on port 5000.<br>

 ## Contact